-Smart thresholds, when enabled, will automatically adjust thresholds to web applications based on past behavioral patterns.
+Smart Thresholds, when enabled, will automatically adjust thresholds to web applications based on past behavioral patterns.
 These patterns include the performance of that application and the network it’s been running on.
 These thresholds will be available per app, per network.
-This takes into account the network behaviors over a certain time and globally looks at the application’s performance to calculate the threshold of the specific application for the given network.
+This takes into account network behavior over a certain time and globally looks at the application’s performance to calculate the threshold of the specific application for the given network.

-Note: The Threshold values are calculated regardless of whether you have the smart threshold toggle button enabled.
-If you decide to switch from Manual to smart thresholds for any app, these values are already available and will be reflected on the UI.
+Note: Smart Threshold values are calculated regardless of whether you have the Smart Threshold toggle button enabled.
+If you decide to switch from manual to Smart Thresholds for any app, these values are already available and will be reflected on the UI.

-Once you have identified the problematic domain (i.e LAN, WAN, or Server) on the network of interest, you can navigate to the troubleshooting page of the App in question.
-The thresholds for “Goodput” under WAN and LAN along with “Response times” under the Application tab will now have the new thresholds determined by the Machine learning algorithm on the backend.
+Once you have identified the problematic domain (e.g. LAN, WAN, or server) on the network of interest, you can navigate to the troubleshooting page of the app in question.
+The thresholds for “Goodput” under WAN and LAN along with “Response times” under the application tab will now have the new thresholds determined by the machine-learning algorithm on the back end.

-When the “Goodput” or “Response times” crosses the threshold marks they lines will be marked in “RED”, indicating a potential issue.
+When the “Goodput” or “Response time” crosses the threshold marks, the lines will be marked in red, indicating a potential issue.
 This allows administrators to clearly view time periods and values that experience problems and take any necessary action to resolve them.

 Best Practices for Smart Thresholds

 Configure alerts under the Manage Alerts section of Meraki Insight to identify sites that will now start/stop alerting due to changes in thresholds.
 You can now easily determine the expected behavior of an application on a per-site basis and be alerted of sites that are showing behavior out of the norm for that location.

 How are the thresholds determined?